Breaking 80: A Practical Guide & Tips to Consistently Break 80 in Golf

 Leave Yourself Uphill Putts

-The easiest putts to make in golf are uphill putts.
-As a golfer trying to break 80 consistently it’s essential to leave yourself an uphill putt as often as possible.
+The easiest putts to make in golf are uphill.
+If you’re trying to break 80 consistently, make it a priority to leave yourself uphill putts whenever possible.

 Be Aggressive When It Makes Sense